UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

 After the user presses a key (1, 2, or 3) to change the view, we call the change\_view() function to switch to the new camera (with a parameter specifying which camera to use).
 This function consists of two parts: first, we set the correct position and orientation for the camera and pivot; secondly, we change the current camera to the new one.

->**Decomposing the View Orientation**
+.. topic:: **Decomposing the View Orientation**

->
->Keep in mind that the desired orientation (stored in the empty and accessed through the G.views dictionary) represents the new view orientation.
+   Keep in mind that the desired orientation (stored in the empty and accessed through the G.views dictionary) represents the new view orientation.
 In our system, this view orientation is the combination of the parent object (pivot) orientation with the child one (camera).

 Let's start simple and build up as we go.
 First the orbit camera: in the orbit mode the camera is stationary[md]its position never changes.
 All we need to do is reset the pivot orientation to its initial values.
 Its orientation was globally stored back in the init\_world() function.
 So now we can retrieve and apply it to the pivot: